 * Lead (II) chloride dissolves in hot water but not in cold water

 In precipitation method two aqueous and soluble solutions are mixed to form the precipitation of an insoluble salt.
-The first soluble solution will contain cation (metal ion) for the insoluble salt while the second soluble solution will contain anion (nonmetal ion) for the wanted insoluble salt.
+The first soluble solution will contain cation (metallic ion) for the insoluble salt while the second soluble solution will contain anion (nonmetallic ion) for the wanted insoluble salt.

 The double decomposition reaction means the reaction two aqueous solutions are mixed to formed an insoluble as well as soluble salt.